vztu/InstColorization/README_OLD_PHOTO_TEST.md

 ### Your own dataset

-1.
+1. Copy `old_photo/data/DIV2K_train_HR.zip` to `./train_data` then unzip.
 2. If you want to train on your dataset, you should change the dataset path in scripts/prepare_train_box.sh's L1 and in scripts/train.sh's L1.
-(Changed)
+(Already changed)

 ## Pretrained Model
 1. Download from google drive